1. What’s your story? Where are you from?

 5. Who and/or what inspires your work?

 Soooo many people inspire me!
 I love Brian Wildsmith and Eric Carle for their textures and energy.
 Jonas Wood creates beautiful enormous paintings and I can’t get enough of his plants.
 Morag Myerscough is creating some crazy cool stuff and transforming outdoor and indoor spaces into fun and lively creations.
 I’m also big fans of Mari Kanstad Johnsen and Micah Lidberg.
-Animals and the nature influence my work a lot and is my favourite subject matter.
+Animals and nature influence my work a lot and is my favourite subject matter.

 6. What role does art play in your life?
 How does it change the way you view the world?